pa11y/pa11y.github.io/README.md

 ## Testing

-Every page on this site is tested with Pa11y on CI.
+Every page on this site is tested in CI using Pa11y.
 Pull requests will fail the build if they introduce accessibility errors.
 You can run Pa11y against a site that's running locally with:

 ```sh
 make test